dulnan/nuxt-multi-cache/docs/content/en/api/purge-everything.md

 ---
 title: Purge everything
+description: Purge all caches.
 position: 210
 category: 'REST API'
 ---
 <p className="lead">
 Purge all caches.
 </p>

+This will completely purge all caches, including persisted data from the sqlite databases.

 ## Resource
 POST: `/__nuxt_multi_cache/purge/all`